sofiSerrano/soffia499/README.md

     *javascript
     *python
     *Mysql
-    *JAVA
+    *Java

-💻: I am a Computer Engineering student.
-I am looking for a job as a developer.
+💻:  I am a student of Computer Engineering.

 💜: I love reading.
 I am a fan of the series and comics.